joelbeckham/joelbeckham.com/content/post/2012-04-10-omniture-api-pulling-campaign-tracking-code-click-throughs-programatically.md

 ## API Explorer

-You&#8217;ll want to verify that your username and shared secret actually work.
+You'll want to verify that your username and shared secret actually work.
 The best way to do that is with the <a href="https://developer.omniture.com/en_US/get-started/api-explorer" target="_blank">API Explorer</a>.
 Enter your username and shared secret in the first section.

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="2012-04-10_142911" src="http://i1.wp.com/www.joelbeckham.com/wp-content/uploads/2012/04/2012-04-10_142911_thumb1.png?resize=293%2C129" alt="2012-04-10_142911" border="0" data-recalc-dims="1" />][1]

-In the next section, choose &#8220;Company&#8221; for the API and &#8220;GetTokenCount&#8221; for the Method.
-This is a great Method to start with because it doesn&#8217;t require any parameters.
-Click &#8220;Get Response&#8221;.
+In the next section, choose &quot;Company&quot; for the API and &quot;GetTokenCount&quot; for the Method.
+This is a great Method to start with because it doesn't require any parameters.
+Click &quot;Get Response&quot;.

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border-width: 0px;" title="2012-04-10_143825" src="http://i1.wp.com/www.joelbeckham.com/wp-content/uploads/2012/04/2012-04-10_143825_thumb.png?resize=581%2C473" alt="2012-04-10_143825" border="0" data-recalc-dims="1" />][2]

 The response shows up in a box below.
 If there are any problems, the error will appear here.
-If all is well, you&#8217;ll see the data you requested.
+If all is well, you'll see the data you requested.
 In this case, we asked for the Token Count and got back 9978.
 Omniture gives you an allotment of API tokens.
 Each call you make (regardless of the response size) consumes 1 token.

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border-width: 0px;" title="2012-04-10_143320" src="http://i2.wp.com/www.joelbeckham.com/wp-content/uploads/2012/04/2012-04-10_143320_thumb.png?resize=575%2C97" alt="2012-04-10_143320" border="0" data-recalc-dims="1" />][3]

 Now that we know that we can successfully access the API, the next step is figuring out the API calls you want to use and the parameters that they take.
 In my case, I wanted to get a Ranked Report containing the number of Click-throughs for each Campaign Tracking Code.
 The <a href="https://developer.omniture.com/en_US/documentation/sitecatalyst-reporting/c-overview-6" target="_blank">Report API documentation</a> explains most of the parameter fields and options.
-I selected &#8220;Report&#8221; for the API, and &#8220;GetRankedReport&#8221; for the Method.
-This populates the parameter section with a template for all possible options (it can be a bit overwhelming, but fortunately, you don&#8217;t need most of it most of the time).
+I selected &quot;Report&quot; for the API, and &quot;GetRankedReport&quot; for the Method.
+This populates the parameter section with a template for all possible options (it can be a bit overwhelming, but fortunately, you don't need most of it most of the time).

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border-width: 0px;" title="2012-04-10_144729" src="http://i2.wp.com/www.joelbeckham.com/wp-content/uploads/2012/04/2012-04-10_144729_thumb.png?resize=572%2C435" alt="2012-04-10_144729" border="0" data-recalc-dims="1" />][4]